DALLAS - When the Dallas Mavericks signed Dwight Powell to a four-year, $37 million contract on July 8, 2016, more than a few eyebrows were raised.

 "And he has earned his way through the G-League, through the old hard knocks, going through summer league situations to make himself a better player, take coaching and criticism in the right way and turning it into positives that we're seeing before our very eyes."

-Despite what he was able to accomplish while playing 21.2 minutes per game this season, Powell isn't going around patting himself on the back.
+Despite what he was able to accomplish while playing 21.2 minutes per game last season, Powell isn't going around patting himself on the back.
 On the contrary.

 "I think there's a lot left," Powell said.
 "I think regardless of what the numbers said, I didn't do enough to help us win the games that we wanted to win - the amount of games we wanted to win - so there's a lot of work.